 If your budget is limited, I highly recommend exhausting all free resources (beta readers, critique groups, etc.) before investing in a developmental edit.
 While having an edit done on the first draft can help provide direction for revisions, most novels will need a substantial to full reworking/rewrite at this stage, especially if this is your first novel.

-The novel assessment may be a better and more affordable option if you’re a beginner, haven’t had your writing reviewed by beta readers or critique partners, or if you are struggling with big-picture issues like structure, scene structure, point of view, characterization, etc.
+The novel assessment may be a better and more affordable option if you’re a beginner, haven’t had your writing reviewed by beta readers or critique partners, or if you are struggling with big-picture issues like structure, scene structure, point of view, characterization, etc. If you choose to purchase a novel assessment, then move forward with a full novel edit and do not feel the first 10k words need to be reviewed again, the cost of the novel assessment will be deducted from the total cost.

 The novel critique may also be ideal if you’re looking for overarching feedback on your plot, characters, and the novel’s marketability, but aren’t ready to dig into more complex scene or chapter-level issues.